HussainAlii/CFlix-React-Django-Expressjs/README.md

     <!-- Outcomes -->
 ## Overall Outcomes/Achievements

-1.Sign up with google or as a guest.
+1. Sign up with google or as a guest.

   ![image](https://user-images.githubusercontent.com/58237246/133524375-9e711a1b-090f-4425-8b5f-3c8926246f8a.png)